I know it’s effortless to pick up your phone and swipe and tap your way to a tasty dinner.

 With these recipes, you can have a whole takeout-style feast on the table with as little as 10 minutes of prep.
 How can you beat that?

-Unlike some slow cooker recipes that need to be going all day, this delicious chicken will be ready in just a few hours.
+Unlike some Crockpot chicken breast recipes that need to cook all day, this delicious chicken will be ready in just a few hours.

 The best thing about cooking chicken in a slow cooker like this is that it soaks up the flavor and stays insanely juicy.